Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that diplays the current directory contents including hidden files in long format
+Script that displays the current directory content in long format with user and group IDs displayed numerically including hidden files